ipfs-inactive/docs/content/guides/concepts/dht.md

 [PeerIDs](https://docs.libp2p.io/concepts/peer-id/) are those of [libp2p]([PeerIDs](https://docs.libp2p.io/concepts/peer-id/), the networking library used by IPFS.

 We use a DHT to lookup two types of objects (both represented by a multihash):
 - [Content IDs](https://docs.ipfs.io/guides/concepts/cid/) of the data added to IPFS.
-A lookup of this value will give the peerIDs of the peers having this content.
+A lookup of this value will give the peerIDs of the peers having this immutable content
-- PeerIDs.
-A lookup will give all the [multiadds](https://multiformats.io/multiaddr/) to reach the peer(s) actually having the content.
+- [IPNS records](https://docs.ipfs.io/guides/concepts/ipns/).
+A lookup will give the last Content ID associated with this IPNS address, enabling routing mutable content
-Consequently, IPFS's DHT is used for content routing (1st lookup) and for peer routing (2nd lookup).

-Implementation status can be checked [here](https://libp2p.io/implementations/#peer-routing).
+Consequently, IPFS's DHT is one of the way of mutable and immutable [Content Routing].
+It's currently the only one [implemented](https://libp2p.io/implementations/#peer-routing).

 **(what is m and k for IPFS?
 Does it depends on specs? implementation? )**